Parenting a child could build or completely demolish his character for life, that’s when different parenting styles come into play.

 The Child doesn’t hesitate around Parents

 Parents being more involved would make the child be more frank towards them.
 This would make the child express his feelings, thoughts or share any problem without any hesitation.
-It can be a really beneficial behavior for the long run.
+It can be a really beneficial behavior in the long run.

 The Child may develop some level of creativity